 I did a quick bit of research to find out what defines a gauze fabric.
 Gauze is made using what’s called a Leno weave, meaning that two warp yarns are twisted around the weft yarn.
 This is what provides stability to the fabric, leaving it lightweight, but strong.
 Even though it’s lighter weight, the fabric is still mostly opaque, so I do not feel like I need to wear a tank or anything under the top.

-has been on my to-make list forever and when I saw how light and flowy (that’s a technical fabric term) the single gauze was, I knew it would be a perfect match!
+The Matcha Top has been on my to-make list forever and when I saw how light and flowy (that’s a technical fabric term) the single gauze was, I knew it would be a perfect match!
 The only thing I didn’t take into consideration was the center front seam.
 The Matcha is sewn with two front pattern pieces, giving you a center seam.
 I am apparently a glutton for plaid-matching punishment, so I decided to plow ahead with my plan.

 I will admit that I am a bit of a rule follower, and even though I’m confident in my garment sewing skills, I still tend to follow pattern instructions fairly closely.
 Sew Liberated patterns often have you finish your seam edges prior to sewing your garment.
 If I’m being honest, I find this step somewhat tedious and don’t always do it.
 However, it made sewing with this fabric so much easier!
 Due to the looser weave, the edges have a tendency to fray rather easily.
 I would highly recommend that when sewing with this fabric, go ahead and finish all your seam edges before sewing.
 It makes working with the fabric that much easier - you’ll thank me later!

-is relatively simple to sew, but has some really nice details that elevate it from just a simple loose-fit top.
+The Matcha Top is relatively simple to sew, but has some really nice details that elevate it from just a simple loose-fit top.
 According to Sew Liberated, the neckline is “mandarin-inspired”.
 I love how open the neckline is, with the shirt fronts gathering directly into the collar.
 It lends itself to the comfort of the top.